fwupd/fwupd/plugins/logitech-hidpp/README.md

 The peripheral firmware is deployed when the device is in normal runtime mode, and the device will reset when the new firmware has been written.

-The reciever device presents in runtime mode, but on detach re-enumerates with a different USB PID in a bootloader mode.
+The receiver device presents in runtime mode, but on detach re-enumerates with a different USB PID in a bootloader mode.
 On attach the device again re-enumerates back to the runtime mode.
-All unifying devices attached to the reciever will not work for the duration of the update.
+All unifying devices attached to the receiver will not work for the duration of the update.

 For this reason the `REPLUG_MATCH_GUID` internal device flag is used so that